gabrielmcg/vp-netlify-test/config-core/svt-variables-config.md

 ### Using more than three nodes when DRS is not enabled

 The default `vm_hosts` file in the solution GitHub repository corresponds to a deployment on a 3-node HPE SimpliVity cluster.
 For each Ansible host in the inventory, you use the `esxi_hosts` variable to specify on which ESX hosts the VM should be placed.
 The following code extract shows 3 UCP VMs distributed across the three members of the cluster.
-This is the recommended placement as you do not want to one node to host two UCP VMs since a failure of that node would result in the cluster losing quorum.
+This is the recommended placement as you do not want one node to host two UCP VMs since a failure of that node would result in the cluster losing quorum.

 ```